Why dental assisting is more than just a job

 For expanded functions dental assistants (EFDAs), even more knowledge is required to perform additional duties.
 While the tasks an EFDA performs will depend on their state’s requirements, examples can include applying sealants, taking impressions, performing coronal polishing, and applying fluoride.

 Dental assistants also must have excellent communication skills.
-Not only do they need to work seamlessly with the doctor and anticipate their needs during procedures, but they also have to know how to keep patients calm and answer questions.
+Not only do they need to work seamlessly with the doctor and anticipate their needs during procedures, but they also help coordinate treatment plans with the staff, keep patients calm during procedures, and answer questions.

 It provides opportunities for advancement.